Alejandro Sanchez Becerra

 Spillovers, Homophily and Selection into Treatment: The Network Propensity Score

-Propensity score matching (PSM) is a well-known method to estimate treatment effects when there is selection on observables.
-PSM fails to identify any relevant causal effects, however, when there are spillovers amongst friends and individuals befriend similar people (homophily).
-I propose a novel network propensity score matching (NPS) approach that identifies both treatment effects and spillovers amongst friends when there is selection on observables and homophily on observables.
-I show that the proposed NPS -a three dimensional vector of probabilities- can be used to identify causal effects for individuals with similar observables, analogous to the propensity score.
-I then propose estimators that are consistent and asymptotically normal for settings with multiple large networks.
-I evaluate my methodology on an information intervention to increase microfinance adoption in Southern India, where selection and homophily are particularly salient, finding positive treatment effects but limited spillover effects.
-In the extensions I show how to conduct robustness checks, extend the NPS to settings with relationships intensity, and how interpret the NPS in stratified multi-stage experiments.
+Propensity score matching is often used to estimate treatment effects when there is selection on observables; however, it fails to identify causal effects when one person's treatment affects another's outcome.
+This phenomenon is known as spillovers.
+I propose a novel network propensity score matching approach that identifies both the average treatment effects and the average spillover effects between individuals.
+My approach is grounded in an endogenous model of network formation with spillovers on the outcome.
+This methodology can be used to identify causal effects for individuals with similar observables, analogous to the propensity score.
+I then propose estimators that are consistent and asymptotically normal for settings with multiple networks.
+I apply my methodology to two empirical examples.
+First, I study the effects of an intervention on political participation in Uganda where I find evidence of spillovers on non-participants.
+Second, I evaluate a microfinance adoption intervention in India, and find large treatment effects but limited spillovers effects.
+In some extensions of the method, I show how to conduct robustness checks and how to interpret the network propensity score in stratified multi-stage experiments.

 Econometrics, Applied Microeconomics, Networks, Causal Inference